David E. Belfort, Partner

 Attorney Belfort is a founding member and managing partner of Bennett & Belfort, P.C.
 Mr. Belfort has been licensed to practice law in the Commonwealth of Massachusetts since 1996, with privileges in both state and federal court.
 He is also licensed in the District of Columbia.
 Mr. Belfort is the immediate past president of the Massachusetts Employment Lawyers Association

 (MELA).
 Mr. Belfort is rated AV Preeminent ® in his field, the highest available peer-based ranking afforded by Martindale-Hubbell.
-Because of his outstanding peer recognition, ethical standards and achievement in the field of employment litigation, Mr. Belfort was named a Massachusetts “Super Lawyer” from 2006 through 2015.
-In 2014 and again in 2015, Mr. Belfort was honored as a Massachusetts “Top 100 Super Lawyer.”
+Because of his outstanding peer recognition, ethical standards and achievement in the field of employment litigation, Mr. Belfort was named a Massachusetts and/or New England "Super Lawyer" spanning 2006 through 2017.
+From 2014, 2015 and 2016, Mr. Belfort was received distinction as a Massachusetts "Top 100 Super Lawyer."
+In 2016, based on peer review surveys, Mr. Belfort was honored as a New England "Best Lawyer" in the field of Labor and Employment.
 Mr. Belfort is currently serving a three year term on the Joint Bar Committee on Judicial Appointments

 Mr. Belfort also co-handled the trial and appeal in Haddad v.
 Wal-Mart Stores, Inc. 455 Mass 91 (2009)